chimalsky/spotlight/source/_posts/desire-beats-a-map.md

 author: Seun Oyebode
 featured: true
 postLink: https://www.200wordsaday.com/words/desire-beats-the-map-279325d8dfb136cdcb
+authorBio: Seun is a single, 28 year old, Web Developer based in Lagos, Nigeria.
+He's a pizza and Fanta fan.
+He has a degree in Entrepreneurship, hence Seun loves tech, startups and everything in between.

 ---

 I could have titled this, what programming teaches me daily.
 But I love the title, it’s catchy.
 Could easily be a mental hook.